 The Servicemembers Civil Relief Act (SCRA) provides legal and financial protection to eligible active duty servicemembers.
 Confirm your eligibility before a deployment to determine which benefits and protections you have access to.

-- While on Active Duty, creditors must cap interest rates at six percent for debts you incurred before entering Active Duty, as long as you notify your creditors of your Active Duty status and provide them with your written orders.
+- If you’re active duty, your creditors can’t charge more than 6% interest for debt you incurred before you entered active duty, as long as you notify them of your active duty status and provide them with your written orders.

-- While on Active Duty and one year after that, creditors cannot foreclose on your home unless the foreclosure is pursuant to a court order.
+- While on active duty and 1 year after that, creditors can’t foreclose on your home unless it’s because of a court order.